-Bennigan’s Monte Cristo Sandwich – talk about guiding the Lilly this deep-fried triple-decker sandwich is served up with raspberry preserves jelly comes the Bennigans Monte Cristo Sandwich.
+Bennigan’s Monte Cristo Sandwich – talk about guiding the lilly!
+This deep-fried triple-decker sandwich is served up with raspberry preserves jelly.

 With only 15 locations in the continental US, chances are you don’t live near a Bennigan’s and can’t get yourself one of their delicious Monte Cristo Sandwiches.
 But with my copycat recipe, you can make it any time you want in your own kitchen.